-As of December 31, 2021 and 2020, we had approximately \$10,700 and \$11,500, respectively, posted as cash collateral for LOCs related to the Spanish tax audits.
-This was recorded in Continuing Operations and classified as Restricted cash on our December 31, 2021 and 2020 Consolidated Balance Sheets.
+As of December 31, 2021, we had approximately \$10,700 posted as cash collateral for LOCs related to the Spanish tax audits.
+This was recorded in continuing operations and classified as Restricted cash on our December 31, 2021 Consolidated Balance Sheet.
 The cash collateral is related to final assessments issued by the Spanish Taxing Authority (STA) in October 2018 and January 2020 to Iniciativas Culturales de España, S.L.
 (ICE), our former Spanish holding company.
-During the second quarter of 2020, ICE was migrated to the Netherlands, and its name was changed to Laureate Netherlands Holding B.V.
-In October 2021, the Company made a payment to the STA of approximately \$9,300, in order to reduce the amount of future interest that could be incurred as the appeals process continues.
-Following the payment, the LOCs are no longer required and therefore are expected to be released during the first half of 2022.
+During the second quarter of 2020, ICE was migrated to the Netherlands and its name was changed to Laureate Netherlands Holding B.V.
+In October 2021, the Company paid to the STA the final assessments of approximately \$9,300, in order to reduce the amount of future interest that could be incurred as the appeal process continues.
+Following the payment, the letter of credit was no longer required and the cash was subsequently released in October 2022.
+The Company has paid all of the final assessments that were issued as a result of the Spanish tax audits and does not expect that the matter will have a material effect on its consolidated financial statements.